 Test Equipment means GSE, ATE, STE, and all other equipment, including software and tooling required to Repair, Overhaul, maintain, or support a Product.

 Tooling is tools of a specialized nature that, without modification or alteration, its use is limited to the development and/or manufacture of a Product.
 Tooling includes both Accountable Tooling and Non-Accountable Tooling.
 The singular form of Tooling is Tool.
+Forging tooling is defined as “Supplier Owned” and shall not be transferred to another supplier or Boeing.

 Training Device means an individual product, whether software, hardware, documentation, or a combination thereof, in any form, used to support training requirements for flight, maintenance, or operation of an Aircraft or any Product, component, or system thereof.

+Training Device Customer means any owner, lessor, lessee, maintenance provider, or operator of a Training Device, including Training Device manufacturers.

 USD is an acronym for the lawful currency of the United States.

-Written Notice means notice, request, approval, direction, agreement, consent, claim, confirmation, or authorization provided by either Party to the other Party as required by this BSCA.
+Written Notice means notice, request, approval, direction, agreement, consent, claim, confirmation, or authorization provided in writing by either Party to the other Party as required by this BSCA.

 Principals of Construction.